 * You do not need to send a letter of intent if your child has never attended or been registered to attend an Ontario school (see our FAQ about Policy/Program Memorandum No.131).

 * If your child has been attending a private school (or is registered to attend one), then the school board does not need to be notified of your switch to homeschooling, it is only the private school that you should notify in whatever way you usually communicate with them.

-* Please note: If you have plenty of time to make your pedagogical decisions before you withdraw your child from school, then this step could come after steps 2 & 3 instead, but if your child is suffering in some way (anxiety, depression, being bullied), do not hesitate to make withdrawal from school the absolute first step.
+* Please note: If you have plenty of time to make your pedagogical decisions before you withdraw your child from school, then this step could come anytime before step 6 instead, but if your child is suffering in some way (anxiety, depression, being bullied), do not hesitate to make withdrawal from school the absolute first step.
 You can always figure out the rest as you go along, and even have a period of complete rest from anything deliberately educational to de-tox from the school's effects before you ease back into education with a child's renewed interest in actual learning.
-If you do take withdrawal as the first step and find yourself having to deal with school authorities questioning your reasons, intentions, or ability to homeschool, you can take the optional step 7 right away too: joining the OFTP can give you more legitimacy in their eyes and a little security because they know we can give you guidance and will have your back.
+If you do take withdrawal as the first step and find yourself having to deal with school authorities questioning your reasons, intentions, or ability to homeschool, you can take the optional step 9 right away too: joining the OFTP can give you more legitimacy in their eyes and a little security because they know we can give you guidance and will have your back.

 - Choose your teaching style.
 The first thing to do for the actual homeschooling part of your plan, is to figure out what approach you'd like to take.
 This may change over time, as you make responsive adjustments, but you have to start somewhere.
 To explore your options, see our page on teaching methods and learning philosophies and our page on learning styles.